Water-smart products for water-stressed living

 With half of the global population expected to live in areas of water stress by 2025, new approaches to cutting water use at home have never been more important.

 Water stress is also a business issue.
 Water is fundamental to the manufacturing and use of our products.
-Constraints on the quality and quantity of the water available limits our ability to operate effectively and meet the needs of our consumers.
+Constraints on the quality and quantity of the water available limit our ability to operate effectively and meet the needs of our consumers.

-Water-smart products and new ideas
+Water-smart products & new ideas

 We’re investing in product innovation to cut water use, and we’re exploring options beyond our traditional business model to find new solutions for communities.
 One priority is to research, develop and launch water-smart products – new products or formulations that work just as well but with less water, poor quality water or no water at all.

-However, water-efficient products on their own aren’t enough when many communities still lack access to a clean, reliable local water supply.
+However, water-smart products on their own aren’t enough when many communities still lack access to a clean, reliable local water supply.
 That’s why we’re also investing in projects and business models that can increase access to water, including the creation of community hygiene centres.

 By helping to tackle water scarcity, we can change people’s lives, build our brands and contribute towards UN Sustainable Development Goal 6 – Ensure access to water and sanitation for all.